- April 11, 2019

 At first, the data collection would look like this:

 The hit occurs and that value is sent to GA.
-Then it retroactively goes back to Hit 1 and ties that same value to the previous hits and every hit thereafter in the same session.
+Then it retroactively goes back to Hit 1 and applies that same value to the previous hits and every hit thereafter in the same session.

 In addition, the last hit that occurs in a session scope takes precedence.
-If two different values are specified to send data to GA and both of these are triggered within the same session, the last value sent will override all other values in that session.
+If two different values are configured to send data to GA and both of these are triggered within the same session, the last value sent will override all other values in that session.

 Building onto the previous example where a specified hit already occurred and was applied to every other hit within that session (all hits filled green for Value: A)—let’s say another value was triggered to send on the last hit below within the same session (Hit 4 filled red for Value: B).